alexpanter/cpp_module_parser/README.md

 ## What are modules ##

-We have 5 different kind of "file types" with C++20:
+With C++20 we have 5 different kinds of "file type":

-* Regular header files
+* Regular header file
-* Header units
+* Header unit
-* Regular source files
+* Regular source file
-* Module units
+* Module unit
-* Module partition units
+* Module partition unit

 Regular header files and source files have not changed from earlier versions of C++.
 A header unit is the same as a header file, except that it has been compiled into a